KannonZenetism/zenetism-field-physics/zenetism/MP03_ethics_and_soul_ch5-6.md

 Here the soul becomes **unwound**:
 - Irreversible
-- Irreintegration, in its current form
+- Irreintegrable, in its current form

 AD is not annihilation.
 It is a **resting potential**.